Quercus palustris 'Green Pillar' - 150-175 CM FTH. WHIP C10

 Bulletpoints

-* attractive scarlet autumn colouring
+* attractive scarlet red autumn colouring

-* resistant to urban climates, tolerant of flooding, cannot be built over
+* Resistant to urban climates, tolerant of flooding, cannot be built over

 Bark